How to Shape a Customer Service Philosophy That Motivates

 What is a customer service philosophy?

 Among different definitions of philosophy, Merriam-Webster dictionary offers this one, too: the most basic beliefs, concepts, and attitudes of an individual or group.
-That is what service philosophy actually is.
+This definition is very much applicable to our current topic of customer philosophy.

-By the way, your values mean nothing if the team doesn’t believe and practice them.
-No matter if you scream from the rooftops about your super open and customer service oriented company.
+By the way, your company values mean nothing if the team doesn’t believe and implement them.
+No matter if you scream from the rooftops about your super open and customer service-oriented company but, in fact, fail to provide exceptional customer experience.
 Actions speak louder than words.

-The philosophy of customer service isn’t something you can shape overnight and add as icing on the cake.
-In fact, it’s a way of thinking that comes from the core of your organization.
-And to succeed in this endeavor, you should reason out your every step.
+A holistic customer service vision isn’t something you can shape overnight and add as icing on the cake.
+In fact, it’s a way of thinking that comes from your organization’s core and reflects your company mission.
+To succeed in this endeavor, you should reason out your every step.
 This is what we’re going to elaborate on next.

 7 steps to create an uplifting customer service philosophy

-What is the basis of a successful team work?
+What is the basis of successful teamwork?
 Trust.
-If you want your staff to feel empowered, you should give them credit.
-As tempting as it is to control everything that’s going on in your company, this is a dead-end road.
-You’d better take the following steps to shape a good customer service philosophy:
+If you want your staff to feel empowered, give them credit.
+As tempting as it may be to control everything that’s going on in your company, this is a dead-end road.
+You’d better take the following steps to shape a good customer support philosophy.

 Step 1.
 Explore your buyer personas

-After you explore the information, see if you can cater to the needs of your customers according to three aspects:
+After you explore the information, see if you can cater to your customers’ needs according to three aspects:

 - Expectations: given that clients are now more demanding than ever, they expect such things as instant answers, personalized experiences, or contactless options.
-Make sure you provide all these things so that you meet the clients’ expectations to the best extent possible.
+Make sure you provide all these things to meet customer expectations to the best extent possible.

 - Customer service preferences: these could vary from industry to industry.
-For instance, if you work with a B2C sector, interactions may have a rather informal nature.
-But if you’re engaged with B2B communications, build your dialogues more seriously (add a pinch of humor though, it won’t go amiss ?).
+For instance, if you work in the B2C sector, customer interactions may have a rather informal nature.
+However, if you’re engaged in B2B communications, build your dialogues more seriously (add a pinch of humor, though, it won’t go amiss?)

 Step 2.
 Provide your team with the right tools

 Your customer service reps won’t feel empowered unless they have all the right tools to act fast and vigorously.
-The end goal here is to be quicker and more helpful and for this customer service reps should be able to escalate any issue to responsible departments as fast as possible, get back to clients via any channel they prefer, and resolve issues on the fly.
+The ultimate customer service goals are to provide superior service and do it quickly.
+For that purpose, customer service reps should be able to escalate any issue to responsible departments as fast as possible, get back to clients via any channel they prefer, and resolve issues on the fly.

 Let me use HelpCrunch, an all-in-one customer communication tool, as an example here.
 From the user’s perspective, it’s just a live chat window integrated with a website.
-They can leave their messages and communicate with a support team in real time.
+They can leave their messages and communicate with the customer support team in real-time.

 - Robust messenger.
 Using straightforward tools instead of old-school overloaded software is truly empowering.
 Would you rather use WhatsApp or any other chat room from the 2000s to communicate with your friends?
 That’s what I’m talking about.
 A comfortable live chat tool is half the battle.